Mauritians of Chinese origin: Late 1800s and mid-1900s

 During the 1880s, despite the continuous influx of immigrants, Mauritius' Chinese population declined; Chinese traders, legally unable to purchase land in Mauritius, instead brought their relatives from China over to Mauritius.
 After training them for a few years to give them a handle on the business and to introduce them to life in a Western-ruled colonial society, the traders sent those relatives on their way, with capital and letters of introduction, to establish businesses in neighbouring countries.
 For example, between 1888 and 1898, nearly 1,800 Chinese departed from Port Louis with ports on the African mainland—largely Port Elizabeth and Durban—as their destinations.

 In the late 19th to early 20th century, Chinese men in Mauritius married Indian women due to both a lack of Chinese women and the higher numbers of Indian women on the island.
 From the late 1800s to the mid-1900s, a third wave of Chinese migrants came to Mauritius.
 This time, most of them were Hakka Chinese from the region of Meixian (梅县; commonly known as Moyen in Hakka).
-There were numerous reasons for their arrival in Mauritius, including their desire to escape from the repression of the Taiping rebellion (1841–1865).
-During that period of time, Chinese women were allowed to come in Mauritius and contributed to an increase growth of the Chinese community; moreover, the Hakka were reluctant to marry with other ethnic communities and started organizing marriage with Chinese women in Mainland China to maintain their community's blood purity, some women even became known as "marriage breakers" as they attempted to break mixed marriage of Chinese men to make them remarry a Chinese spouse.
-The earliest migrants were largely Cantonese-speaking; but, later, Hakka-speakers from Meixian, further east in Canton (modern day Guangdong), came to dominate numerically; as in other overseas Chinese communities, rivalry between Hakka and Cantonese became a common feature of the society.
+There were numerous reasons for their arrival in Mauritius, including their desire to escape starvation or seek fortune.
+During that period of time, Chinese women were allowed to come in Mauritius and contributed to an increase growth of the Chinese community; moreover, the Hakka were reluctant to marry with other ethnic communities and started organizing marriage with Chinese women back home to maintain their community's blood purity, some women even became known as "marriage breakers" as they attempted to break mixed marriage of Chinese men to make them remarry a Chinese spouse.
+The earliest migrants were largely Cantonese-speaking; but, later, Hakka-speakers from Meixian, further east in Canton (modern-day Guangdong), came to dominate numerically; as in other overseas Chinese communities, rivalry between Hakka and Cantonese became a common feature of the society.
 The Hakka-Cantonese tensions led to the resettlement of many Cantonese in Reunion Island and Madagascar.
 By the end of the 19th century, the Hakkas became the dominant group outnumbering the Cantonese and Fukienese together.

 By 1901, the Sino-Mauritian population had shrunk to 3,515 individuals, among them 2,585 being business owners.
 The 1921 census in Mauritius counted that Indian women there had a total of 148 children fathered by Chinese men.
 These Chinese were mostly traders.

 Until the 1930s, Chinese migrants continued to arrive in Port Louis, but with the strain on the local economy's ability to absorb them, many found that Mauritius would only be their first stop; they went on to the African mainland (especially South Africa), as well as to Madagascar, Réunion, and Seychelles.
 After World War II, immigration from China largely came to an end.